Sreetama Datta

 -John Heywood

-The first tip is to start the preparation early.
-To score 600+ marks in NEET 2025, you need to be thorough with the syllabus.
-This is not something that can be achieved overnight.
-The best time to start preparing for NEET is Class 11.
+Students should start the preparation early.
+To get high marks something more than 600, they need to go through the syllabus properly.
+It is advisable to start NEET preparation from Class 11.
 This will give you two years to prepare for this entrance test.
 You will also get ample time to prepare revision notes.
 So, all those who started early have an advantage here.

 Also Read: